Business lease

 If the land is to be used for parking agricultural vehicles, lorries or cars, then this agreement is more suitable.

-We also sell a similar version of this agreement that contains the following less commonly required terms:
+We also sell a similar version of this agreement with a term greater than 7 years that contains the following less commonly required terms:

 - provisions for sub-letting